 Peru’s Ausangate Trek is a high altitude trek near Cusco.
 The eighty kilometer hike circumnavigates the Ausangate glacier.
 It is packed with spectacular views.
 Each day the scenery is overwhelming be it by glacier-capped peaks, colorful lakes or colorful mountains.
 And the best thing is, that despite of the good infrastructure, it remains remote with only a few hikers on the trail.
-Lamas and alpacas rule the land on the Ausangate circuit.
-The Ausangate trek is our favourite hike in Peru.
+It are the lamas and alpacas that rule the land on the Ausangate circuit.
+The Ausangate trek has been our favourite hike in Peru.
 Read more on the route, tips and our overall experience of the Ausangate trek.

 Ausangate trek: Map and GPX

 The map and gpx show the Ausangate trek including a side trip to Rainbow mountain and Red valley.

 - 80 km (including side trip rainbow mountain and red valley)

 Average duration Ausangate trek

 - 4 days hiking (Ausangate trek) and 5 days hiking including side trip to rainbow mountain.

 - The complete Ausangate circuit starts and finishes at Tinki.
 Most people hike the Ausangate trek counterclockwise, but both directions are possible.
 We recommend to hike the Ausangate counterclockwise and finish the hike in Pacchanta.
 Pacchanta has basic tourist infrastructure (hostels, shops and restaurants) and you can take a dip in one of the hot springs at the end of your trek.